m0xpd/STRACHEY/README.md

 it is directly inspired by Music Thing Modular's [Turing Machine](https://www.musicthing.co.uk/Turing-Machine/) and its [Voltages expander](https://www.musicthing.co.uk/Turing-Volts-Expander/).

 STRACHEY contains an implementation of the Turing Machine ('TM'), offering most of the features of the original hardware, including the ability to interface to expanders, such as [Pulses](https://www.musicthing.co.uk/Turing-Pulse-Expander/), [Volts](https://www.musicthing.co.uk/Turing-Volts-Expander/) and even [Voltages](https://www.musicthing.co.uk/Turing-Volts-Expander/).
-Most importantly, STRACHEY directly implements the fixed tunings presented in my [Tuning Strategy](https://github.com/m0xpd/TuningStrategyForVoltages), without the need to set these up on the sliders of a Voltages expander (which is a laborious and delicate task).
+Most importantly, STRACHEY directly implements many of the fixed tunings presented in my [Tuning Strategy](https://github.com/m0xpd/TuningStrategyForVoltages), without the need to set these up on the sliders of a Voltages expander (which is a laborious and delicate task).
 This offers opportunity to quickly expand and develop the tunings (e.g. using octave expansions) and - most importantly - to instantly move between the tunings (allowing modulation and "chord progressions").
 However, STRACHEY does more...

 STRACHEY has three channels of outputs: A, B and Y, all of which derive their timing from a master clock.
 This architecture reflects another source of inspiration for STRACHEY: Mutable Instruments' [Marbles](https://pichenettes.github.io/mutable-instruments-documentation/modules/marbles/).